I used to work in my family's restaurant and helped run it. I love good food, and I've cooked family meals for over 60 years.

 - Then add the sauce and fried mushrooms and onions to the rice.
 Add the chicken or turkey pieces and peas to the rice, and heat everything gently for two or three minutes, to thaw the peas, stirring the mixture to ensure it is heated all through and that the ingredients are evenly distributed.
 Add salt and pepper to taste.
 Then serve.

-Take This Poll About Leftovers
+Poll About Leftovers

 © 2012 Diana Grant